What you pay it on

 You may have to pay Capital Gains Tax if you make a profit (‘gain’) when you sell (or ‘dispose of’) shares or other investments.

 Shares and investments you may need to pay tax on include:

 - shares that are not in an ISA or PEP

 - certain bonds (not including Premium Bonds and Qualifying Corporate Bonds)

-You don’t usually need to pay tax if you give shares as a gift to your husband, wife, civil partner or a charity.
+You do not usually need to pay tax if you give shares as a gift to your husband, wife, civil partner or a charity.

-You also don’t pay Capital Gains Tax when you dispose of:
+You also do not pay Capital Gains Tax when you dispose of: